jfischoff/jfischoff.github.io/data/blog/keeping-database-tests-fast.md

     list conn `shouldReturn` []
 ```

 It is worth pointing out that not every PostgreSQL sql statement can run in a transaction.
-Additionally there is no isolation level that can bring the database to the same state the way starting at a cluster snapshot can.
-Things like series are incremented and not decrememented on rollback among other MVCC infidelities.
-That said abort is a perfectly sensible solution for testing most queries.
+Additionally, there is no isolation level that can bring the database to the same state, the way starting at a cluster snapshot can.
+Things like series are incremented and not decremented on rollback among other MVCC infidelities.
+That said, `abort` is a perfectly sensible solution for testing most queries.

 ## The Pleasure and Pain of `parallel`